aveen007/LaserWeldMonitor/README.md

 ## Overview

 <overview>
-LaserWeldMonitor is a data processing and analysis tool that specializes in handling images, spectrograms, and thermograms.
-By offering functionalities like mask conversion, model training, PCA analysis, and defect prediction, this project enables in-depth data insights and visualization for users working with diverse data types.
+LaserWeldMonitor provides post-processing and analysis tools for computer vision, spectrograms, and thermograms.
+It offers capabilities for converting masks to polygons, analyzing spectrograms, processing thermograms, defect prediction, and YOLO object detection training.
+This project caters to professionals working in various domains of computer vision and image analysis.
 </overview>

 ---